Leanda Cave

-Leanda Cave (born 9 March 1978 in Louth, England) is a retired British triathlete.
+Leanda Rosemarie Cave (born 9 March 1978) is a retired British triathlete.
 Cave is the 2002 World Triathlon Champion and the 2012 Ironman Triathlon and Ironman 70.3 World Champion, the first woman in the history of the sport to win both titles in the same year.
 Cave competed internationally for Wales and Great Britain.

 Early and personal life

 Cave was born in Louth, Lincolnshire, England.
 At the age of four Cave's parents (her father was a carpenter) migrated to Queensland, Australia, where she went to school.
 Returning to England, as her mother is Welsh, she chose to represent Wales.
 Growing up Cave swam, ran cross country and was a surf lifeguard.

 In February 2013, Cave was diagnosed with skin cancer.